-Hay Festival: Cartagena, Jan, annually.
+Hay Festival take place in January in Cartagena.
 An offshoot of the famous literary festival in Hay-on-Wye, it attracts Latin American and international writers and intellectuals of international renown.

-Easter (Holy Week), countrywide, Mar-Apr: Many Colombians spend this week away at beaches and other popular destinations.
+Easter (Holy Week) is also celebrated countrywide in Mar-Apr: Many Colombians spend this week away at beaches and other popular destinations.

-Flower Fair, Medellín, Aug, annually.
-A sumptuous floral celebration with displays of artistic creativity.
+The Flower Fair takes place on Medellin in August.
+This is a sumptuous floral celebration with displays of artistic creativity.

-International Jazz Festival, Bogotá, Sep, annually.
-World renowned artists performing in front of thousands of jazz enthusiasts.
+International Jazz Festival happens in Bogota in September.
+World renowned artists will perform in front of thousands of jazz enthusiasts.

 If you still have questions, please contact us and one of our Travel Experts will be happy to help.

 Our exciting range of articles on Latin America explore everything from iconic destinations and lesser-known cultural gems to delicious traditional recipes.
 You’ll also find exclusive travel tips, first-hand client reviews and the chance to get your personal questions answered by our travel experts.View Extraordinary Inspiration